PCesteban/PCesteban/README.md

 - 🔭 I’m currently working on something cool
 - 🌱 I’m currently learning and contributing to the field of Quantum Computing
 - 👯 I’m looking to collaborate on research projects
-- ⚡ Fun fact: I'm a musician :guitar:
+- ⚡ Fun fact: I'm also a musician :guitar:

 ---